Skip Navigation

 A computer in a library representing the About pageGoal

-The Maternal and Child Health (MCH) Digital Library provides access to current evidence to support State Title V programs, community agencies, educators, students, researchers, policymakers, and families.
+The Maternal and Child Health (MCH) Library provides access to current evidence to support State Title V programs, community agencies, educators, students, researchers, policymakers, and families.
 The library also provides access to seminal and historic materials from federal, state, and local programs.
 The overarching goal of the library is to serve the MCH community with accurate, reliable, and timely information and resources.
-Read more about the MCH Digital Library in our 1-page factsheet.
+Read more about the MCH Digital Library, specifically projects supported through various funding streams, in our 1-page factsheet.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.

 Focus on Evidence-Based/Informed Resources